 The Snake and Columbia rivers drain a network of inland tributaries that provide essential spawning and rearing habitat for anadromous Pacific salmon Oncorhynchus spp. and steelhead O. mykiss.
 These fishes were historically abundant throughout the basin and consequently have tremendous ecological, cultural, and economic value (Lewis et al. 2019; Atlas et al. 2021).
 Over the last century, salmonid stocks throughout the Snake and Columbia rivers have undergone significant declines related to habitat modification in the freshwater environment (e.g., removal of beavers, river channel simplification, water withdrawals, hydrosystem development) and poor marine conditions, affecting their survival and recruitment at multiple life stages (Justice et al. 2017; Clark et al. 2020; Crozier et al. 2020).
 Consequently, action agencies have made considerable investments in the rehabilitation of tributary ecosystems and evaluation of factors attributed to the species decline (Roni et al. 2018; White et al. 2021).

-Predation on emigrating juveniles by piscivorous fishes is another important, and potentially under-estimated, source of salmonid mortality.
+Predation on emigrating juveniles by piscivorous fishes is another important, and potentially under-estimated source of salmonid mortality.
 In the lower mainstem Snake and Columbia rivers it is estimated that predation on out-migrating salmonids during peak emigration has a significant negative impact on the overall population and success of recovery efforts (Tabor et al. 1993; Beamesderfer et al. 1996; Friesen and Ward 1999).
 Dams and reservoirs in the Columbia River are the primary locations associated with high rates of piscine predation on salmonids (Petersen 1994; Ward et al. 1995).
 There are generally two mechanisms that explain these high predation zones.
 First, migration (movement) rates of juvenile salmon are reduced during reservoir passage (Venditti et al. 2000), thereby increasing the time migrating smolts are vulnerable to predation.
 Second, reservoirs and downstream tailraces associated with dams on the Snake and Columbia rivers create favorable slow-water habitat for predatory fishes known to consume juvenile salmonids, such as the Northern Pikeminnow Ptychocheilus oregonsis.
 Northern Pikeminnow tolerate and thrive in relatively warm, slow-water habitats (Wydoski and Whitney 2003) and consequently have benefited from dams on the Columbia River, becoming abundant predators of salmonid outmigrants (Knutsen and Ward 1999).
 Northern Pikeminnow are estimated to consume ~8% (16.4 million) of the approximately 200 million juvenile salmonids emigrating through the lower Snake and Columbia Rivers, annually (Beamesderfer et al. 1996).

 Most predation studies have focused on reservoirs (Murphy et al. 2021) and mainstem reaches (Tabor et al. 1993; Ward et al. 1995; Shively et al. 1996; Zimmerman and Ward 1999) of the Columbia River basin whereas considerably less is known about the interaction between upstream, river-dwelling piscivorous fishes and their impacts on salmonid recovery above the reservoir systems (Rubenson et al. 2020).
 Upstream habitats containing slower water velocities and other attributes that support piscivorous predators may overlap with essential habitat for some salmonid species and life stages.
 One such example is Deadwater Slough, an approximately 1.9 km long reach of unnaturally slow and deep water in the Salmon River, Idaho.
 The Deadwater Slough is within a section of the Salmon River containing historically important overwinter rearing habitat for juvenile Chinook Salmon O. tshawytscha and is part of the migratory pathway for upstream Chinook Salmon, the endangered Snake River Sockeye Salmon O. nerka population (Axel et al. 2015) and several populations of threatened Snake River steelhead.
 The slough is also inhabited by piscivorous predators, Northern Pikeminnow and Smallmouth Bass Micropterus dolomieu, that are potential sources of mortality for rearing and migrating salmonids.